anima-wg/brski-over-802dot11/brski-over-802dot11.md

 If multiple SSIDs are available with this prefix, then the device could simply round robin through these SSIDs and attempt to start the BRSKI flow on each one in turn until it succeeds.

-This mechanism suffers from the limitations outlined in {{incorrect-ssid-discovery-mitigations}} - it does nothing to prevent a device enrolling against the same network.
+This mechanism suffers from the limitations outlined in {{incorrect-ssid-discovery}} - it does nothing to prevent a device enrolling against the same network.

 Another issue with defining a specific naming convention for the SSID is that this may require network operators to have to deploy a new SSID.
 In general, network operators attempt to keep the number of unique SSIDs deployed to a minimum as each deployed SSID eats up a percentage of available air time and network capacity.
 A good discussion of SSID overhead and an SSID overhead [calculator] is available.